A Woman Posed For A Picture With An Octopus On Her Face, Then Wound Up In The Hospital

 Bisceglia believes the octopus that bit her was a smaller, juvenile version of a giant Pacific octopus.
 However, a spokesperson at the Point Defiance Aquarium says it could have been a Pacific red octopus.
 Both animals have beaks of the kind that injured Bisceglia, and both are venomous.

 According to Mom.me, many species of octopus have defensive mechanisms, such as venom and beaks, that they use on prey and for defense.
 However, their use on humans is exceptionally rare.
 There is, though, one species of octopus whose venom is so powerful that it can kill a human: the blue-ringed octopus.
-Fortunately, the animal lives in the waters near Australia.
+Fortunately for Bisceglia, the animal lives in the waters near Australia.